 Details of our next few main Lodge meetings and some other events are shown below.
 Unless otherwise specified, all meetings take place at the Wallingford Masonic Centre.

 In line with guidance from Grand Lodge and Provincial Grand Lodge, we have cancelled all meetings, social events, and Lodges of Instruction until further notice.
-We held an installation meeting in September but the government rules have since changed.
-Current officers will continue in their respective offices for the ensuing masonic year.
+We held an installation meeting in September 2020 but the government rules have since changed.
+Current officers continue in their respective offices for the ensuing masonic year.
 We expect to hold an installation in September 2021.

-Reopening the Wallingford Masonic Centre in a safe mode for 7 September has taken a lot of work by the Centre Management, and our WB Secretary, and our WB Treasurer for his risk assessment study.
+Reopening the Wallingford Masonic Centre in a safe mode has taken a lot of work by the Centre Management, and our WB Secretary, and our WB Treasurer for his risk assessment study.
 In line with UGLE guidelines, the restrictions on usage are repeated below:

 Responsibilities of the Lodge, Lodge Secretary and or Director of Ceremonies